csswizardry/csswizardry.github.com/_posts/2023-09-28-the-ultimate-lqip-lcp-technique.md

 a low-quality image placeholder, or _LQIP_.

-The upshot is that the user knows that _something_ is happening, and, ideally, they should have roughly some idea _what_ is happening—after all, we want our LQIP to somewhat resemble the final image.
+The upshot is that the user knows that _something_ is happening, and, ideally, they should have roughly some idea _what_ is happening — after all, we want our LQIP to somewhat resemble the final image.

 ## Core Web Vitals and Largest Contentful Paint